What is Coronavirus

 Key TImes to Clean

-- At School: Watch our on-demand webinar on cleaning and hand hygiene for schools and download our toolkit of back-to-school resources.
+- At School: Watch our on-demand webinar on cleaning and hand hygiene for schools and use our back-to-school resources.

 - At Home: Wash your hands before and after food prep, before eating, after using the bathroom, after touching garbage or diapers and after handling pet food.
 Clean frequently touched objects, like door handles and light switches.
 If someone in your home is sick, follow these CDC guidelines for additional cleaning and disinfecting actions.